swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 During decoding of such reference, the transport gets called again and shall attempt to `resolve` the actor's identity.
 If it is a local actor known to the transport, it will return its reference.
 If it is a remote actor, it will return a proxy instance pointing at this identity.
 If the identity is illegal or unrecognized by the transport, this operation will throw and fail decoding the message.

+> **Note:** In general, it is not currently possible to express the initializer above, which assigns to `self`, in Swift.
+The limitation is [mostly artificial](https://forums.swift.org/t/allow-self-x-in-class-convenience-initializers/15924) and could be supported in Swift.
+So, for the purpose of this proposal, the limitation is lifted specifically for a distributed actor's Decodable initializers.
+As a separate proposal, providing this capability for any class or actor type would be ideal.
 To show an example of what this looks like in practice, we might implement an actor cluster transport, where the actor identities are a form of URIs, uniquely identifying the actor instance, and as such encoding an actor turns it into `"[transport-name]://system@10.0.0.1:7337/Greeter#349785`, or using some other encoding scheme.

 It is tremendously important to allow passing actor references around, across distributed boundaries, because unlike local-only actors, distributed actors can not rely on passing a closure to another actor to implement "call me later" style patterns.
 This is also what enables the familiar "delegate" style patterns to be adopted and made use of using distributed actors!